How To Use a Boxing Bag: A Beginner’s Guide

 - Boxing gloves

 Additionally, comfortable, sweat-wicking workout clothing is recommended.
 While you don’t necessarily need to upgrade from your favorite sneakers just yet, high top boxing shoes are great for added ankle support as you progress.
-Read more about boxing shoes (link to article).
+Read more about boxing shoes.

 Are Punching Bags a Good Workout?